woodser/monero-ts/README.md

 1. `cd your_project` or `mkdir your_project && cd your_project && npm init`
 2. `npm install monero-ts`
-3. Add `import * as moneroTs from "monero-ts"` in your application code (or import types individually).
+3. Add `import moneroTs from "monero-ts"` in your application code (or import types individually).

 #### Running in Node.js